Scenario III: Full Agentic Code Development

 Claude Code (Anthropic)

-A terminal-based agent that lives in your shell:
+Claude code is a terminal-based agent that lives in your shell.

 Capabilities: